Collard greens (Tuscan kale / Dinosaur kale / Palm tree kale)

 Anbautipps

-In the garden, you can grow your palm kale in larger pots or cultivate it entirely in them.
-This would make the plants mobile in case of frost, which palm kale can only tolerate to a limited extent.
-In the open, it is best to sow your palm kale after the Ice Saints in May.
-A place with direct sunlight suits it well.
+In the garden, you can pre-grow your palm kale in larger pots or cultivate it entirely in them.
+This way, the plants would be mobile in case of frost, which palm kale only tolerates to a limited extent.
+It is best to sow your palm kale outdoors after the Ice Saints in May.
+It likes a place with direct sunlight.
 The development time is only about 70 days.
-Harvest the individual leaves from the bottom up, leaving the top rosette.
-This gives the palm kale its namesake shape.
-It also allows the plant to continue growing and reach great heights of up to 3 meters.
+Harvest the individual leaves from the bottom up and leave the top rosette standing.
+This gives the palm kale its eponymous shape.
+In addition, the plant can continue to grow and reach great heights of up to 3 meters.

 Krankheiten